FAQs

 How do I learn to navigate online programs utilized at Odyssey?

-At the beginning of each fall and spring semester, Odyssey staff conducts Shared Learning Sessions for our enrolled students and their families.
-During this scheduled time, at least one parent is required to attend the session in order to review policies and procedures for the high school.
-The Shared Learning Sessions include instruction in the following areas:
+At the beginning of each fall and spring semester, Odyssey requires orientation sessions for our enrolled students and their families.
+During this scheduled time, at least one parent is required to attend a session for each child in order to review policies and procedures.
+The orientation sessions include instruction in the following areas:

 – How to access and complete assigned work.